TedTschopp/tschopp.net/_posts/2018-05-16-Doing-Religions-Right-in-DCC.md

 #### The Sacred Vocations

-##### The Believer
-These are people who believe in deity.
-They pray and make oaths in the name of this deity.

 ##### The Pastor
 This is a believer who is a part of the formal religion around the deity.
 They are focused on helping other believers.
 In game terms they are a cleric that gets at least an additional +1 bonus on spells and assisting people who are also believers of the deity.
 In exchange for this bonus, they get at least a -1 to all people whose alignment is one step away, and at least a -2 to all people whose alignment is opposed.